Current Approved Road Closure Permits

 Council will notify essential services of the road closure once the application has been approved.

 It is the responsibility of the applicant to notify residents and businesses in the vicinity of the road closure prior to the event being held.
 This will be done by a letterbox drop at least two weeks prior to the event.
 A copy of the letter distributed must be provided to Council for Council approval prior to being distributed.
-You may be required to personally visit affected businesses to discuss the event.
+You are required to personally visit affected businesses to discuss the event.

 It is a legal requirement that the road closure be advertised in the local press at least five days prior to the actual closure.